TorMap/tormap/README.md

 This project visualizes current and past Tor relays on a world map.
 The backend regularly downloads descriptors from [TorProject Archive](https://metrics.torproject.org/collector/archive/) and saves a processed version in a local database.
-Currently, the required archive part makes up 33 GB for the available years (2007 - 2021).
+Currently, the required archive part makes up 33 GB for the available consensus descriptor years (2007 - 2021).
 Processing of a descriptor type only starts after all descriptors of the same type have been downloaded and saved to disk.
 Processed data can instantly be fetched by the frontend to be displayed on the world map.